How to find the best flamenco in Seville

 flamenco patio and small audience

 The flamenco dance museum was established by one of the biggest names in flamenco, Cristina Hoyos.
 Hoyos is the most decorated flamenco dancer and choreographer of all time.
 Here you’ll find a prestigious flamenco academy, a flamenco patio and also a museum.
 The patio offers an intimate audience fabulous views of the courtyard style stage from whence you’ll feel as if you’re a part of the experience.
-The photos of flamenco dancers above are of dancers here but because it’s not permitted to take photos, I don’t have any of my own.
+It’s not perrmitted to take photos here, but this staging was the best I’ve seen yet.

 My first serious flamenco experience took place here when I was invited, by Devour Tours to join their tapas and flamenco tour.
 The audience sits in a beautifully designed, small courtyard (patio) around the stage.
 What I didn’t expect was for el duende to take hold of me as fiercely as it did.
 The moment the music began, I was transported back in time.
 I felt as if I was in a private home, hundreds of years ago, watching people use music and dance to express what they weren’t allowed to say.
 I could feel their pain as we sat under the fierce Andaluz sun beating down on the patio and they danced and sang.
 The pain of the music gripped me and I wanted it to never end.
 I wanted to understand more.